wilbyang/MoonMail/README.md

 Create the API Gateway endpoints:

     sls endpoint deploy

+## Live demo
+If you have set up everything correctly you'll be able to send an email campaign using our [demo ui](https://microapps.github.io/MoonMail-UI)

 ## Questions?
 Please pose your questions in [StackOverflow by tagging them with: moonmail](http://stackoverflow.com/questions/tagged/moonmail?sort=votes&pageSize=50).